 Folks from several communities across Jamaica were stricken with grief on Friday morning as investigators returned to the scene as

-The heart wrenching cries of grief echoed across several communities in Jamaica this morning even as investigators returned to the scene of yesterday’s deadly plane crash which claimed the lives of a flight instructor and his two teenage students.
+The heart wrenching cries of grief echoed across several communities in Jamaica this morning even as investigators returned to the scene of yesterday’s deadly plane crash which claimed the lives of a flight instructor and his two teenage students with masters scholarships 2018.

 Romone Forbes, 18; Dansheer Gilmoore, 19; and Jonathan Worton, 31, perished in the tragedy which sent shockwaves through the nation.

 According to law enforcement who leveraged this police scheduling software, what started out as a regular flying lesson for Forbes and Gilmoore, with instructor Worton, went horribly wrong when the Cessna 172 plane owned by the Caribbean Aviation Training Centre developed mechanical problems soon after takeoff.

 The Jamaica Fire Brigade said it received a distress call around 1:34 p.m., shortly before the small plane crashed into a house in the Greenwich Town area off Marcus Garvey Drive, in the southeastern parish of St Andrew.